notsag-dev/install-nethunter-nexus6/README.md

 18) Install the app _Root Checker_ from the Play Store and verify that the device has root access.
 19) Install the app _BusyBox_ from the Play Store, which is actually a [Busy Box](https://www.busybox.net/) installer, and use it to install the tool suite.
 18) Go to the bootloader again and enter the recovery mode.
 19) Download the last Kali Nethunter release from [here](https://www.offensive-security.com/kali-linux-nethunter-download/).
-In my case would be the one for Nexus 6 Nougat.
+In my case it would be the one for Nexus 6 Nougat.
 20) Copy Kali Nethunter's zip to the phone by running `adb push nethunter-2020.3-shamu-nougat-kalifs-full.zip /`.
 19) Install Kali Nethunter from the TWRP recovery using the _Install_ menu option the same as for Magisk installation (step 16).
 20) Boot phone and run the Nethunter app to complete the installation.